svenvc/svc-demo/README.md

 # svc-demo

-A demo repository for experiments in code management
+A demo repository for experiments in code management (i.e. this repository is used to test a git tool).

 ## Installation

 ```st